polmonroig/autodiff/README.md

 Reverse Mode Automatic Differentiation

-Even though there are lots of automatic differentiation libraries and deep learning frameworks, in order to gain knowledge in the inner process of this frameworks I made a personal implementation of reverse mode automatic differentiation in C++.
+Even though there are lots of automatic differentiation libraries and deep learning frameworks, in order to gain knowledge in the inner process of these frameworks I made a personal implementation of reverse mode automatic differentiation in C++.

 ## How it works? ##